Hornbill-Docs/servicemanager-config/servicemanager-config/customize/service-manager-capture-forms.md

 :::

 ### Form Features
-* Filter services by name
+* Filter services by name.
-* Displays Request Catalog under each Service
+* Displays Request Catalog under each Service.
-* If this form is preceded by the Customer, Co-worker, or Contact Search the Service Details will only show the subscribed services for the selected person
+* If this form is preceded by the Customer, Co-worker, or Contact Search, the Service Details will only show the subscribed services for the selected person.
-* If this form is preceded by the Request Type form, only the Request Catalog Items that match that type will be displayed
+* If this form is preceded by the Request Type form, only the Request Catalog Items that match that type will be displayed.
-* Filter option by Service Category
+* Filter option by Service Category.

 ### Branching
 The name of the selected service can be used in a branch node that follows this node.